 1. Stick with Neutrals for Universal Appeal

-Neutral colors—like whites, grays, and soft beiges—create a blank canvas that appeals to the widest range of buyers.
-They make rooms feel fresh and versatile, allowing potential buyers to easily envision their own furniture and décor in the space.
-A warm gray in the living room or an off-white in the kitchen can instantly make a home look updated.
+Whites, grays and soft beiges create a blank canvas that the widest range of buyers can imagine themselves living in.
+A warm gray in the living room or an off-white in the kitchen makes a home look immediately updated.

 2. Highlight Architectural Features